fredbots/micro-app-demo/README.md

                         return resolve(res.text);

                     /*
-                        When 422 error code occurs, the app must be closed, so it needs a special handler
+                        When the 422 error code occurs, the app must be closed, so a special handler is needed */
-                    */
                     if(res.status === 422)
                         return reject("close");